 My father served in the Indian Army and I grew up in North India (mostly cantonment towns where my father was posted), before my family moved to Chennai where I completed my schooling and higher education.
 I excelled in academics being in the top three of my class; otherwise, my years at school and college were uneventful.
 Looking back, I sometimes regret that I was a nerd and did not dabble in sports or cultural events.

 My last corporate stint was with Verizon, where I was recruited to establish their technology hub in India.
 I grew their operation from 0 to 6000 people across different cities, in a period of 12 years.
 At Verizon we were facing challenges related to change management within the company, and my management team and I were offered Executive Coaching.
-As it was my first experience working with a coach, I did not have a clear picture on what to expect.
+As it was my first experience working with a coach, I did not have a clear picture of what to expect.
 I hoped my Coach would help address specific issues at work.
-Little did I know that these sessions would take a different turn and soon I found myself leaving Verizon to purse my passion!
+Little did I know that these sessions would take a different turn, and soon I found myself leaving Verizon to pursue my passion!

 After 25 years in the corporate world, I took the courage to move out and start over my second innings as an entrepreneur – largely due to the coaching I received from Venkat, my Executive Coach turned mentor.
 Over the years, I had considered quitting corporate life more than once, but this time there was no looking back as I consciously decided not to have a Plan B.

 The sessions with my Coach turned broader than just guiding me to navigate my immediate challenges.
 They provided me with a lot of clarity in terms of what I wanted to do in the future, what would be more fulfilling, and what would make me happy.
 My Coach stretched my thinking by asking powerful questions which I never truly asked myself.

 I was battling with the question, ‘What next?’